 Irrespective of their age, a child or adult who associates hate with their father has a real problem.
 Whether that problem is abuse, abandonment, or some other issue, the child who hates their father deserves to be heard.

-Over the past 30 years I have heard a lot of children explain why they hate their fathers.
-Here's some of the main reasons, and a few thoughts that might help.
+Over the past 30 years, I have heard a lot of children explain why they hate their fathers.
+Here are some of the main reasons, and a few thoughts that might help.